 Where should you use them?

-Pinterest is not like a social media platform, it is more of a search engine.
+is not like a social media platform, it is more of a search engine.
 The way it works is that you write some keywords and get all those posts and pictures related to your search.
 Up until really recently, you would have heard me saying ‘don’t use hashtags on Pinterest’, because those posts weren’t going to rank well.
-They had a different way of ranking the images on the platform but since maybe two weeks now it is changing and Pinterest officially announced they are trying to reintroduce hashtags to the platform.
-I don’t have full details on it yet and I’m testing it all myself so I can come back and another video for you.
+They had a different way of ranking the images on the platform but recently Pinterest officially announced they reintroducing hashtags to the platform.
+Here’s a video on how to use hashtags on Pinterest.